In this article

 Key strengths: For marketers or freelancers who need quick setup and easy maintenance, Make may be too complex.
 However, for developers who need intricate workflows and custom logic, it offers unmatched control.

-Pricing: It's often more affordable at higher usage levels than Zapier.
-Its operations-based model (vs. Zapier’s task-based billing) allows more actions within a single scenario without quickly exhausting limits.
+Pricing: It is often more affordable at higher usage levels than Zapier.
+Its operations-based model (vs. Zapier's task-based billing) allows more actions within a single scenario without quickly exhausting limits.

 Overview: Make is especially popular among tech-savvy professionals and teams who want more control than what typical no-code tools like Zapier offer.